kirillsemyonkin/ctf-grsu-new-year-2024/crypto/and-encryption-137/README.md

 2^5.
 0.17451524
 2^6.
 0.17451524
 2^7.
 0, since m < 127.
 This probably means that the task assumes that this bit will not be used,
-                       which is logical, since the key (flag) is an ASCII text.
+                       which makes sense, since the key (flag) is an ASCII text.
 ```

 As it turns out, you need a minimum of 8 messages to get the answer.
 As practice has shown, this is